linode/docs/docs/guides/applications/remote-desktop/install-vnc-on-centos-8/index.md

 ## Install a Desktop GUI

-These steps walk you through installing a desktop environment if your installation of CentOS does not already have one.
-If you already have a desktop environment installed, skip to the next section.
+These steps walk you through installing a desktop environment.
+If you already have a desktop environment installed on your CentOS machine, skip to the next section.

 GNOME is CentOS 8's default desktop environment and the one used in this guide.